Gambela People's Democratic Movement: Election results

 At the last legislative elections, 23 May 2010, the party won all the 3 seats from Gambela.
 In the 2010 Regional assembly elections held on the same day, the party won all 156 seats in the Gambela legislature.
 As of 2010, Omod Ubong, president of the regional government of Gambela, is the GPDM's chairman.

-At the last legislative elections, 15 May 2005, the party won all the 3 seats from Gambela.
+At the previous legislative elections, 15 May 2005, the party won all the 3 seats from Gambela.
 The Deputy Chairman of the legislature's Social Affairs Committee is a member of the GPDM.
 In the August 2005 Regional assembly elections, the party won 81 out of 82 seats in Gambela.

-In December 2019, the party merged with the Afar National Democratic Party (ANDP), the Amhara Democratic Party (ADP), the Benishangul-Gumuz People's Democratic Unity Front (BGPDUF), the Ethiopian Somali People's Democratic Party (ESPDP), the Hareri National League (HNL), the Oromo Democratic Party (ODP) and the Southern Ethiopian People's Democratic Movement (SEPDM) to form the Prosperity Party.
+In December 2019, the party joined with the Afar National Democratic Party (ANDP), the Amhara Democratic Party (ADP), the Benishangul-Gumuz People's Democratic Unity Front (BGPDUF), the Ethiopian Somali People's Democratic Party (ESPDP), the Hareri National League (HNL), the Oromo Democratic Party (ODP) and the Southern Ethiopian People's Democratic Movement (SEPDM) to form the Prosperity Party.